-2.3 Construction Methodology
+Construction Methodology

 The proposed development will be completed using standard construction methodology and materials.
-The housing will be constructed on ground bearing reinforced concrete foundations.
+The proposed Phase 3B housing will be constructed on ground bearing reinforced concrete foundations.
 The foundations will be excavated to a competent stratum on to which the foundations will be installed.
 The housing will comprise a standard masonry build structure.
 Surface and foul water drainage will connect to the existing drainage network.

-ENVIRONMENTAL IMPACT ASSESSMENT SCREENING EXERCISE
+3. ENVIRONMENTAL IMPACT ASSESSMENT SCREENING EXERCISE

-Relevant Environment Impact Assessment Legislation
+3.1 Relevant Environment Impact Assessment Legislation